 Father’s Day is the celebration of the sacrifices our fathers did for us.
 It is also a commemoration of the father-figures who have stood beside us along the way.
-For those whose fathers have already left this earthly realm, have been away for so long, or were simply never there for them, Father’s Day may come mixed with the feeling of longing or sadness.
-In this situation, one must be reminded of Jesus Christ and learn from the way he lived.
+For those whose fathers have already left this earthly realm, have been away for so long, or were simply never there for them, Father’s Day may come mixed with the feeling of longing or sadness, it may be just an opportunity to get awesome gadgets for the man but in this situation, one must be reminded of Jesus Christ and learn from the way he lived.

 Jesus Christ was born without his biological father on earth.
 He may have had Joseph as a father figure, but being conceived through the power of the Almighty God through the Holy Spirit does not give Jesus and Joseph any blood relations.
 So he was in a sense biologically fatherless.

 Despite that, Jesus Christ embraced his unseen Father as he walked the earth.
 Thus, he has symbolically become one with the Father, as the Bible had made us understand in its teaching about the Holy Trinity.